Yamini2001/LeetCode-Solutions/README.md

 ## Decode the Slanted CipherText
 Given the encoded string encodedText and the number of rows rows, return the original string originalText.

+## Robot Return to Origin
+Return true if the robot returns to the origin after it finishes all of its moves, or false otherwise.